grahamgilbert/Crypt-Server/README.md

 __Client__
 ====
-The client is written in Pyobjc, and makes use of the built in fdesetup on OS X 10.8 and higher.
-An example login hook is provided to see how this could be implemented in your organisation.
+The client is written in Swift, and makes use of the built in fdesetup on OS X 10.8 and higher.

 __Features__
 =======